compoundingeffects/bigpictureschool/military_science.md

 Military science, at its core, is the study of how organized groups can achieve objectives through the application or threat of force.
 To understand this fully, let's examine its key components.

-1. **Purpose and Objectives**

-At its most basic level, military science exists to solve a fundamental problem: how to achieve strategic goals when faced with an opposing force.
+1. **Purpose and Objectives**: At its most basic level, military science exists to solve a fundamental problem: how to achieve strategic goals when faced with an opposing force.
 These goals might range from defending territory to securing resources to influencing political outcomes.

-2. **Force and Its Application**

-The basic unit of military action is force.
+2. **Force and Its Application**: The basic unit of military action is force.
 This includes:
 - Physical force (kinetic action)
 - Potential force (deterrence)
 - Psychological force (influence operations)
 - Economic force (resource control)

-3. **Organization and Structure**

-Military science recognizes that force must be organized to be effective.
+3. **Organization and Structure**: Military science recognizes that force must be organized to be effective.
 This organization occurs across multiple levels:
 - Strategic (national/international level)
 - Operational (theater/campaign level)
 - Tactical (battlefield level)

-4. **Resource Management**

-Every military action requires resources:
+4. **Resource Management**: Every military action requires resources:
 - Human resources (personnel)
 - Material resources (equipment, supplies)
 - Time (temporal resources)